 He has presented papers and workshops at the National Dance Education Organization's National Conferences, Hawaii University International Conferences on Art and Humanities, Advancing Creative Thinking: Imagination to Innovation, American College Dance Association conferences, California Association of Health, Physical Education, Recreation, and Dance, Fontbonne University, and for Transmodern: Integrating the Art and Science of Movement at the University of Milwaukee, WI.

 James current research interest involves exploring Integral Movement Theory as a synthesis of contemplative and somatic theories, Integral Theory, and the theatrical, western dance tradition.
 Research activities include applying and synthesizing Integral Theory to dance education (technique & pedagogy), dance making, and dance philosophy.
-He lives in St. Louis, MO with his wife Melissa, son Jakobi, bulldog Buddha and writes for his blog, Mindful Dancer.
+He lives in St. Louis, MO with his wife Melissa and shares thoughts on his blog, Mindful Dancer.